FOTOfusion 2023 - Saturday Schedule

 ©Matt Stock

-Acclaimed South Florida environmental photographer Matt Stock will lead this hands on workshop photographing in what he calls “...the best part of South Florida, the Everglades.”
+Acclaimed South Florida environmental photographer Matt Stock will lead this hands-on workshop photographing in what he calls “...the best part of South Florida, the Everglades.”
 Matt has spent years photographing the Everglades at a time when most photographers put their cameras away: the night.
 Matt has won numerous awards throughout his career based on his unique nighttime photography including Artist-in-Residence at Biscayne National Park and the Palm Beach Photographic Centre.
-Join him in this hands-on workshop exploring the photographic possibilities of the River of Grass from 5:30pm-9pm.
+Join him in this hands-on workshop exploring the photographic possibilities of the River of Grass from 5:30 PM - 9:00 PM.
 Tripods are required.
 We will meet on location and photograph through golden hour into the nighttime.

 Location: Courtyard